-The half-million dollar facility on the outskirts of Lucedale offers postsecondary courses and secondary programs made available at the request of area high schools.
+The half-million dollar facility on the outskirts of Lucedale offers post-secondary courses and secondary programs made available at the request of area high schools.

-High school seniors and juniors are bussed to and from the center five days a week.
-They are permitted to take courses and earn credit in building trades (carpentry, electricity, masonry and plumbing), health occupations, welding, and pipefitting.
+High school seniors and juniors are bused to and from the center five days a week.
+They are permitted to take courses and earn credit in building trades (carpentry, electricity, masonry and plumbing), health occupations, welding, Basic Business Computer, and Cosmetology.